dib-lab/2022-paper-branchwater-software/manuscript.md

 | human feces metagenome |              184 |
 | sediment metagenome    |              167 |

 Table: Output summary of `ScientificNames` from metagenome annotations in the Sequence Read Archive for a gut bacterium search mixture.
-We have provided a simple script that imports the SRA metadata and summarizes the Branchwater results at the provided threshold. {#tbl:match_categories}
+We have provided a simple script that imports the SRA metadata and summarizes the branchwater results at the provided threshold. {#tbl:match_categories}

 ### Performance and scaling analysis